jaytlang/remote/README.txt

 5. You're ready to go!

+To run a script remotely, ensure it is named build.py.
+Then, from the directory _above_ this one, run:

+`./remote/r.py build.py <input files>`

+If you would like to pass any input files to the build script (i.e. that will appear when 'open' is called), add additional arguments to the above as described.
+Otherwise, don't pass anything else.

+==

 The build system overrides a handful of built-in Python functionalities.
 You should know about these before you write a test script.
 The implementation of each modification can be found in worker/api.py, but is briefly summarized here: